Table Of Contents

 What is Financial Risk Management?

-Financial Risk Management is the process of identifying, assessing, and addressing potential risks that could negatively impact an organisation’s financial health.
+Financial Risk Management is the process of identifying, assessing, and addressing possible risks that could negatively impact an organisation’s financial health.
 These risks might include market fluctuations, credit defaults, liquidity challenges, or operational failures.
 The goal is to minimise losses and protect a company’s assets, investments, and reputation.

 Why is Financial Risk Management Important?